FOSSCLUB-LBSITW/flappy-bird/README.md

 ![Banner](https://github.com/user-attachments/assets/f656cd04-5306-49f9-9384-655e8d0b626c)
 Exclusive for LBTIANS !

-#HACK THE STACK
+# HACK THE STACK
-##Contributed by Uttara Praveen IT Department LBS
+## Contributed by Uttara Praveen IT Department LBSITW
-ITW

 # Flappy Bird Game

 A fun and interactive Flappy Bird game built with HTML, CSS, and JavaScript.
 Control the bird to navigate through obstacles and achieve the highest score!